-Is your anger over your husband’s betrayal righteous?
+Is your anger over your spouse’s affair righteous?
 Yes, it is.
 However, as Christians, we want to be sure we’re responding in ways that are righteous too.

 Working with a Christian Marriage Coach can help you understand the root of your anger so that you can deal with it in ways that will help you, and not harm you.
 If you would like to talk with me about your personal situation, please contact me at 843-379-0288.
 You can also make an appointment through my online scheduler.
 Together, I’m confident that we can work through the source of your anger and help you find the healing you need.

-Grab your free copy of my eBook by clicking here and learn the 8 Surefire Strategies for recovering from sexual betrayal in marriage
+Grab your free copy of my eBook by clicking here and learn the 8 Surefire Strategies for Recovering from a Husband’s Affair

 You may also experience weight gain or weight loss, and that is an indicator of depression as well.